Sustainable Development Goals

 Record and preserve cultural heritage

-Integral University places a strong emphasis on cultural heritage preservation and artistic advancement.
-The overall amount spent on the arts and heritage showed an upward trend between 2022 and 2023.
+Integral University places great importance on the preservation of cultural heritage and the promotion of the arts.
+The total amount spent on arts and heritage exhibited a steady increase between 2023 and 2024.

 Sustainable practices targets

-• CNG buses and electric vehicles at Integral University reduce reliance on traditional fuel sources, lowering overall energy consumption.
-By using cleaner fuel alternatives and electric power, we save electricity and reduce emissions, contributing to a more sustainable transportation system.
-CNG buses are used by staff and students for common commuting.
+• At Integral University, the use of CNG buses and electric vehicles helps decrease dependence on conventional fuel sources, thereby reducing overall energy consumption.
+By adopting cleaner fuel options and electric power, the university conserves energy and minimizes emissions, promoting a more sustainable transportation system.
+These CNG buses are regularly used by staff and students for daily commuting.

 Promote sustainable commuting